-To start Sabbath Mode, first select a cooking mode.
+To start Sabbath Mode, first select Sabbath from the settings menu.
 Next, select Delay (if desired), Bake temperature, and cook time (if desired) and set.
-Press Conv Bake and Conv Roast together to start Sabbath Mode.
 Cooking will begin after any specified delay.

 If cook time was set, once the time has elapsed, the cooking will end and the display will show Idle to indicate that the cook time has ended.